codeandstuf/CattleDepthCollection/README.md

  - if you are asked to install an extension do so.
 The top option from the search bar should work fine. run the program again
  - if 'Hello World' is printed in the terminal you are good to continue.

-## Intalling CattleRealsense
+## Installing CattleRealsense
 In the terminal type ```python3 -m pip install CattleRealsense==0.1.7``` or ```sudo python3 -m pip install CattleRealsense==0.1.7```.
-Make sure to pip install all the requiered packages listed at the top of this page.
+Make sure to pip install all the required packages listed at the top of this page.

 ## How to threshold png files
-To get an accurate threshold it is imporant to crop the image horizontally to the smallest area needed.
+To get an accurate threshold it is important to crop the image horizontally to the smallest area needed.
-This prevents the surrounding objects from interfereing.
-When running this program the first picutre in from inputFolder will be shown.
+This prevents the surrounding objects from interfering.
+When running this program the first picture in from inputFolder will be shown.
- - You should click the upper bound, lower bound, left bount, right bound in that order.
+ - You should click the upper bound, lower bound, left bound, right bound in that order.
  - After clicking the mouse 4 times hit enter on your keyboard
  - The cropped photo will appear.
 If you are happy with the result hit enter again to run thresholding.
  - If you would like to select new crop values type r